-If you experience the symptoms listed above, especially if they grow in severity at a quick rate, see your doctor immediately.
-He/she will run certain tests to diagnose your symptoms.
+If you experience any of the aforementioned symptoms, especially if they grow in severity at a quick rate, see your doctor immediately.
+Your doctor will run certain tests to diagnose your symptoms.

-There is no known cure for TM, so doctors generally try to manage the disease and ease the patients symptoms with antiviral medications, IVIG (intravenous immunoglobulin), medications for various symptoms, over-the-counter or prescription pain medications, plasma exchange therapy, steroids and many different non-medical treatments.
+There is no known cure for TM, so doctors generally try to manage the disease and ease the patients symptoms with antiviral medications, Intravenous Immunoglobulin (“IVIG”) therapy, medications for various symptoms, over-the-counter or prescription pain medications, plasma exchange therapy, steroids and many different non-medical treatments.

-If you or someone you know received a flu shot, tetanus shot, or other vaccine and were diagnosed with transverse myelitis, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Program.
+If you or a loved one received a flu shot, tetanus shot, or another vaccine and were diagnosed with Transverse Myelitis, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Program.
 For more information, please contact us for a free consultation at (800) 229-7704.
 Our representation comes at no cost to you.